oubiwann/lfetool/README.rst

 .. code:: bash

     $ curl -L -o ./lfetool https://raw.github.com/lfe/lfetool/master/lfetool
-    $ bash lfetool install /usr/local/bin
+    $ bash lfetool install

+This will install lfetool to ``/usr/local/bin``.
 Depending upon how the permissions for your chossen path are setup, you may need to use ``sudo``.

 If you installed with ``sudo`` but would like to be able to self-update the script in the future, you should also change the ownership: